CoreyMLawrence/Comfort-Airlines/docs/algorithm.md

 - Record actual flight arrival time in scheduler flight entry
 - Increase aircraft flight hours by flight duration
 - Set plane location to destination airport
+- Set location of each passenger to destination airport
 - Decrease the aircraft fuel amount by fuel used
 - If there is any available gate, assign the gate to the aircraft
     - Set aircraft status to deboarding